hifiberry/hifiberry-os/userdoc/raspberry1.md

 # Getting Hifiberry OS to run on a Raspberry model B

 Please note: very basic setup with squeezelite only.
+This is a guide created by https://github.com/KomtGoed.
+It might help you, just note there's no support from HiFiBerry.

 Hardware seems too weak for audiocontrol2 and beocreate2.
 Gstreamer interfered with squeezelite.
 Could not get a Bluetooth dongle to work.

 ## buildroot config